The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric

 \end{definition} Specifically, we have \begin{theorem} Two pure states $|\psi\rangle$ and $|\phi\rangle$ are unitarily G-equivalent if and only if their characteristic functions are equal,

 \end{theorem}

-The benefit of trying to characterize the G-equivalence classes using the information-theoretic perspective is that we can make use of known results concerning the unitary interconvertability of sets of pure states.
-We express the condition for such interconvertability as a lemma, after recalling the definition of the Gram matrix of a set of states. \begin{definition}[Gram matrix] Consider the set of states $\{|{\psi_i}\rangle\}$ where $i=1,...,n$.
-The \emph{Gram matrix} assigned to this set is an $n \times n$ matrix $X$ such that $[X]_{i,j}=\langle{\psi_i}|{\psi_j}\rangle$. \end{definition} \begin{lemma} There exists a unitary operator $V$ which transforms $\{|{\psi_i}\rangle\}$ to $\{|{\phi_i}\rangle\}$, that is, $\forall i:\ V|{\psi_i}\rangle=|{\phi_i}\rangle$, if and only if the Gram matrices of the two sets of states are equal. \end{lemma} This result is a simple consequence of linear algebra which is highlighted, for instance, in Ref.~\cite{Jozsa-Schlienz}.
+The benefit of trying to characterize the G-equivalence classes using the information-theoretic perspective is that we can make use of known results concerning the unitary interconvertibility of sets of pure states.
+We express the condition for such interconvertibility as a lemma, after recalling the definition of the Gram matrix of a set of states.